 Workplace litigation: Experienced and strategic litigator with particular expertise in unfair dismissal, general protections and bullying claims

-Discrimination and sexual harassment: Extensive experience defending claims in both the state and federal jurisdictions, including claims in the provision of goods and services
+Discrimination and sexual harassment: Extensive experience defending claims in the NSW Civil & Administrative Decisions Tribunal, Federal Circuit Court and Federal Court, including claims in the provision of goods and services

 Misconduct investigations: Conducting and advising on defensible investigations

 Disciplinary proceedings: Professional discipline matters in the Occupational Division of the NSW Civil & Administrative Decisions Tribunal